jondjacobsen/locallibrary-tutorial-Express/Readme.md

 ---
 #### INDEX

-[Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis) This is intended as a quick reference and showcase.
+[**Markdown Cheatsheet**: ](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis) This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).